 Expert admissions coaching

-For over 20 years, Sara Su has interviewed and evaluated applicants for college and prep school.
+For 25 years, Sara Su has interviewed and evaluated applicants for college and prep school.
 She has served as an alumni admissions interviewer for Harvard, interviewing applicants in both Massachusetts and Illinois.

 A former co-chair of the Admission Committee and Bylaws Committee of Andover's Alumni Council and member of the Council's Executive Committee and Governance Committee, Sara Su is an alumni admission representative for Phillips Academy (Andover).
 In that role, she has interviewed applicants in New York, Massachusetts, and Illinois.

 Her students benefit from her insight and expertise, gaining admission to Harvard, Yale, Princeton, Stanford, Brown, Duke, U Penn, Dartmouth, Georgetown, Cornell, University of Chicago, Amherst, Williams, Johns Hopkins, Middlebury, Haverford, Swarthmore, Northwestern, Washington University in St. Louis, Pomona, Boston College, Andover, Exeter, Deerfield, Choate, Milton, St. Paul's, and other top schools.

 Students may schedule private college-admissions coaching sessions with me, either in lieu of or in addition to participating in the College Admissions Workshops.
 In private coaching sessions, I offer personalized advice and guidance on all aspects of college admissions:

 Essays (how to select the most compelling topics for the Common Application's main and supplemental essays and for other application essays; how to develop your unique voice as a writer; how to craft vivid, powerful essays that convey your personality and your strengths as an applicant) -- essay-writing is by far the most difficult and time-consuming aspect of the college admissions process, and will therefore be the primary focus of these workshops